chriscross-1/CppND-Capstone-Snake-Game/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+2. Init and update submodule for access to better_enums: `git submodule init` and `git submodule update`
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+3. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+4. Compile: `cmake .. && make`
-4. Run it: `./SnakeGame`.
+5. Run it: `./SnakeGame`.

 ## CC Attribution-ShareAlike 4.0 International